thirumurugan1672005-dot/java-skills/Phase-1/Day2.md

 * public : access everywhere
 * main : method which executes start of application
 * public static void main(String[] args) is method signature where jvm finds the class which contains this and loads it first

+* Java is case sernsitive so main, Main are different Main instead of main program won't run.